 Tip #2: Mowing

 Adjusting your mower height can help keep your grass protected from the sun.
-Setting your mower blade to a height of 2 ½ to 3 inches helps keep your grass higher – insulating your lawn from the sun, while reducing beneficial moisture from evaporating.
+Setting your mower blade to a height of 2 ½ to 3 inches helps keep your grass insulated from the sun while reducing beneficial moisture from evaporating.
 Along with adjusting the mower height, don’t forget to keep your mower blade sharp!
 Dull mower blades can lead to tears in grass blades, leaving it susceptible to fungal diseases.

 Tip #3: Soil Conditioner